Best of the best for very different budgets

 Clearly this is all subjective.
 The indie guy doesn’t need a top of the range Ibanez, and the shredder will have little to no use for a Jazzmaster.
 So we’re going to stay fairly MOR here.
 We’ll suggest a couple of guitars which stand a decent chance of finding favour with most players.

 Now the easy thing to do would be to go to the Dawsons website, navigate to the electric guitar section, set the filter to show highest priced items first and write a couple of paragraphs about whatever comes out on top.
 However it’s not that easy here.
-At the time of writing, the most expensive guitar in the Dawsons web store is a Pelham Blue Gibson Joe Bonamassa signature.
-Now, don’t get me wrong, this is undoubtedly a fine instrument, but it could also be seen as a little niche.
-It’s probably fair to say this guitar won’t feature on too many wish-lists outside of Bonamassa or obscure/unique Les Paul fans.
+At the time of writing, the most expensive guitar in the Dawsons web store is the Gibson Historic ’59 Les Paul, which is obscenely expensive.
+Like ‘house deposit’ expensive.
+Cool though.

 Look a bit further down however and you’ll see a small selection of glorious 1950s Reissue models.
 These are truly the pinnacle of the range, offering time-correct stylings, ultra high-grade woods, gorgeous finishes and the peace of mind that comes from knowing your instrument was hand-built in America.

-We’ve gone for the Gibson CS7 50s Style Les Paul VOS Goldtop, for the simple reason that if you’re looking to drop a bucket load of paper on a single guitar, you may as well go for the most ostentatious one there is.
+We’ve gone for the Gibson Custom Historic ’57 Goldtop, for the simple reason that if you’re looking to drop a bucket load of paper on a single guitar, you may as well go for the most ostentatious one there is.
 And, for those who love a bit of sparkle but don’t have the salary to match, there’s always the trusty Epiphone Les Paul Standard Goldtop which, in itself, is a great guitar for players of any level.

 Fair to say certain combinations just work.
 Bacon and brie, Sutton and Shearer, and Les Paul into Marshall.
-It’s such an obvious comparison that we struggled to look much further than the sublime Marshall 1962 Reissue Bluesbreaker when looking for an amp to feed our devilishly handsome Les Paul into.
+It’s such an obvious comparison that we struggled to look much further than the sublime Marshall 1958X Reissue Handwired when looking for an amp to feed our devilishly handsome Les Paul into.

-The Bluesbreaker features the same stylings and interior gubbins as the famous original, and gives players the opportunity to experience that famous 60s and 70s blues sound pioneered by, among others, Eric Clapton.
-And, if the wallet doesn’t stretch that far, you might consider looking at the Marshall Class 5 Roulette.
-The Roulette will give you the classic Marshall sound but is limited to 5 watts, meaning it makes the perfect amp for using at home or in small jam sessions.
+The 1958X features the same stylings and interior gubbins as the famous original, and gives players the opportunity to experience that famous 60s and 70s blues sound pioneered by, among others, Eric Clapton.
+And, if the wallet doesn’t stretch that far, you might consider looking at the Marshall ORI5C.
+This amp will give you the classic Marshall sound but is limited to 5 watts, meaning it makes the perfect amp for using at home or in small jam sessions.

 We’ll round off this article by looking at some of the options available for pedal fiends.
-Seeing as we’re sworn off vintage pedals for this post, we’ve chosen three pedals which are undeniably expensive but oh-my-gosh worth every penny.
+We’ve chosen a couple of pedals which are undeniably expensive but oh-my-gosh worth every penny.
 For the player who needs access to lots and lots of sounds, the Line 6 Helix deserves your attention.
-This technologically advanced multi-fx unit is giving high-end digital modelling units a run for their money by offering players the best in flexibility and options when it comes to performing.
+This technologically advanced multi-fx unit is giving high-end digital modeling units a run for their money by offering players the best in flexibility and options when it comes to performing.